8 questions to ask before buying a new Shopify theme

 The size of your product catalog is usually a big factor in determining which theme is best for you.
 Certain themes are designed with specific industries and catalog size in mind, so make sure to do your research.

-For instance, our Amazon-inspired theme Empire is optimized for stores with large catalogs, and includes enterprise-level features like product filtering and live search.
-On the flip side, sleeker themes like Startup and Launch are much more suited to single-product stores and smaller catalogs.
+For instance, powerhouse themes like Superstore, Turbo, and Empire are optimized for stores with large catalogs, and include enterprise-level features like product filtering and live search.
+On the flip side, simpler themes like Startup and Launch are more suited to single-product stores and smaller catalogs.

 What are your featured products?

-Ecommerce is not immune to the Pareto principle, which basically states that you're going to have a couple of products that sell better than everything else.
+Ecommerce is not immune to the Pareto principle, which explains that you're going to have a couple of products that sell better than everything else.